-- 7. The Activities covered by this Order are: - a) Persons drinking alcohol in public places which are not licensed premises - b) Begging - c) Threatening behaviour - d) Swearing - e) Obstruction of public access to buildings - 8.
-The effect of this order is to impose the prohibitions on the use of the land as detailed below at all times.
+- 7. The Activities covered by this Order are:- - Persons acting in an anti-social manner who continue to drink alcohol in public places, which are not licensed premises, after they have been asked to stop - b) Persons acting in an anti-social manner who fail to surrender any alcohol in their possession in public places, which are not licensed premises, when asked to do so - c) Begging - d) Threatening behaviour - The effect of this order is to impose the prohibitions on the use of the land as detailed below at all times.